thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 To be used when it is meaningful to record the sum of a metric at a point in time.
 In case of counting total bytes processed by an endpoint, this instrument has the following characteristics:

 - Synchronous: the size of a request is captured immediately during execution.
-- Adding (measurement): only a single value (total of bytes) makes sense.
+- Adding: only a single value makes sense.
 - Monotonic: the total of bytes is only increasing.

 ```go